MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/ops-how-to-determine-status-and-progress-for-a-change-request-in-the-release-record.md

 ms.assetid: f11a423b-58d3-4502-b9c4-b3663839984a
 ---

-# How to Determine Status and Progress for a Change Request in the Release Record
+# Determine status and progress for a Service Manager change request in the release record

 >Applies To: System Center 2016 - Service Manager